Version upgrade considerations

 Runtime 3.0-9

 This Runtime version is restricted and you can’t upgrade to it or create Astro Deployments using it.
-Airflow 3.0.5 was yanked due to a bug with conn.extra_dejson masking that causes tasks to fail (#54768), so the underlying Airflow version is not available for use.
+Airflow 3.0.5 was yanked due to a bug with conn.extra_dejson masking that causes tasks to fail (#54768), so the underlying Airflow version isn’t available for use.

 Runtime 3.0-2

-The Remote Execution Agent based on Airflow 3.0-1 has a known incompatibility with the Astro Runtime 3.0-2.
-If you use remote execution, do not upgrade to or create Remote Deployments that use the combination of Runtime Execution Agent 1.0.0 and Astro Runtime 3.0-2.
-A fix for the incompatibility will be released in Astro Runtime v3.0-3.
+The Remote Execution Agent based on Airflow 3.0-1 has a known incompatibility with Astro Runtime 3.0-2.
+If you use remote execution, don’t upgrade to or create Remote Deployments that use the combination of Remote Execution Agent 1.0.0 and Astro Runtime 3.0-2.
+A fix for the incompatibility shipped in Astro Runtime 3.0-3.

-If you created a new remote Deployment with 3.0-2, you cannot rollback to 3.0-1.
-You must either create a new remote Deployment with 3.0-1 or wait until the 3.0-3 patch and then upgrade.
+If you created a new Remote Deployment with 3.0-2, you can’t roll back to 3.0-1.
+You must either create a new Remote Deployment with 3.0-1 or upgrade to 3.0-3 or later.

 Runtime 12 (Airflow 2.10)